dpbam/pet-planit/README.md

 2. we had some problems with git merge conflicts
 3. scaling down to mvp was a challenge, but it forced us to code leaner
 4. Tim Primmer figured out how to upload images.
 He decided to use imgur to store the photos.
+5. Stripe implementation proved to be too complicated for MVP.

 ## Questions